 Wood creosote is a condensed form made from unburned wood smoke.
 It’s essential to clean your smoker at regular intervals – because this is a highly flammable hydrocarbon.

 Creosote is a byproduct of fossil fuels. and is created when there is incomplete combustion.
 In barbecue grills, creosote can build up over time if the grill has poor airflow.

 The buildup of creosote on the grill will cause a bitter taste in the meat and blacken it.
 If you have ever had a barbecue that was black and bitter and had an oily aftertaste, you’ve tasted creosote.

 Don’t be tempted by that shiny-looking black layer of creosote inside the smoker, it won’t improve flavors.

 The creosote often tastes like a bitter turpentine flavor, which can be quite unpleasant.
 The black oily coating it leaves on the meat can also cause a lingering aftertaste.
 Sometimes this can result in a tingling or numbing sensation on our tongue.

 - Consuming a large amount of creosote can cause oral and stomach pains.
 Creosote is mainly made of phenol, cresols, and guaiacol.
 Wood creosote has been used in the past as a disinfectant, as well as to treat diseases, like coughs and leprosy.
 It has also been proven effective for pneumonia and tuberculosis.

 - When rats were given a large amount of wood creosote in one bout, they had seizures and died.
 When ever-smaller amounts were given over a long period of time, the rats developed kidney and liver issues and died as well.
 [Source]

-There are many factors that contribute to the buildup of creosote in a smoker.
+There are many factors that contribute to the buildup of creosote smoker.
 Creosote is a result of insufficient and incorrect wood combustion.